 Simply put, physical therapy is designed to help patients regain or learn the ability to function in the world around them.
-People often associate physical therapy with patients who have experienced severe injuries to different parts of their bodies in accidents or as the result of surgery, but this isn’t always the case.
-The basis of physical therapy sessions is focused on finding the best ways for patients to navigate the world around them, growing and becoming more confident in their abilities as time passes.
+People often associate physical therapy with patients who have experienced severe injuries to different parts of their bodies.
+This happens in accidents or as a result of surgery.
+However, this isn’t always the case.
+The basis of physical therapy sessions is focused on finding the best ways for patients to navigate the world around them.
+Physical therapy allows people like you to grow and become more confident in their abilities as time passes.

 In order to develop a successful physical therapy program for each patient, a therapist will follow a list of steps that includes:

-- Seeing patients and loved ones through the process of learning these new methods and putting them into practice on a daily basis.
+- Seeing patients and loved ones through the process of learning these new methods.
+This also requires putting them into practice on a daily basis.

 Who can benefit from disability-oriented physical therapy?